AryaAzari/aryaazari.github.io/README.md

 Welcome to my personal portfolio!
-This repository contains the code, documentation, and supporting files for the projects I’ve highlighted on my [portfolio website](https://aryaazari.github.io).
+This repository contains the code, documentation, and supporting files for the projects that are visible on my [portfolio website](https://aryaazari.github.io).

 ---